koltondecker/goal-tracker/README.md

 ![Dashboard](/public/img/dashboard.png)
 ![Edit a Goal](/public/img/editgoal.png)

 As you add milestones, these will be logged to the dropdown.
-All of your progress is summed and shown in the progress bar.
+All of your progress is added and shown in the progress bar.
 If you've run 4 out of the 10 miles you've promised, the progress bar will show 40%.

 ![Milestone View](/public/img/milestones.png)